jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 Unfortanately some features are not available via Flatpak install yet.

 * Batch Render Queue does not work
-* Blender Comńtainer Clips are not available
+* Blender Container Clips are not available

 We are working towards solving these issues.